black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 48
 After your label element, and on a new line in your template string, create an input element.
 Give it a type attribute set to text, a placeholder attribute set to Name, and an id attribute that matches the for attribute of your label element.

+# Step 49
+Create another label element (on a new line) at the end of your HTMLString.
+This label should have the text Entry # Calories, using your template literal syntax to replace # with the value of entryNumber, and the for attribute set to X-#-calories, where X is the value of entryDropdown and # is the value of entryNumber.